-Data Processors Organisations or individuals who process personal data on behalf of the data controller are known as data processors.
-Employees of data controllers are excluded from this definition, but it could include suppliers which handle personal data on our behalf.
 Data Subject A living individual who is the subject of personal data is known as the data subject.
 This need not be a UK national or resident.
 Provided that the data controller is subject to the Act, rights with regards to personal data are available to every data subject, wherever his nationality or residence.
 Lawful Basis The grounds specified by the Regulations which need to be satisfied for any data processing to be legal.
 One ground needs to exist for processing personal data.
 Where special category data is processed a second ground must also exist.
 Data Breach A data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
-A data breach may occur by accidentally sending an email to the wrong person or leaving a file in a public place.
+Data Breach A data breach may occur by accidentally sending an email to the wrong person or leaving a file in a public place.
 Breaches which result in a high risk to the individual must be reported to the ICO within 72 hours.
+Staff This includes any temporary members of staff and contracted staff, to include Governors and volunteers.